SiyiP/linked-blog-starter-md/12 Psych/FPC Health Disparities in Mental Health_D Brown.md

 - disproportionate high suicide rates, earlier initiation of sud
 - need culturally sensitive care which often isn't given. think about the language we are using - and about approaching treatment with personalization and individualization of care

-AA - often get poor quality of care only 1/3 ppl who need it receive care
+AA - often g<mark style="background: #FFF3A3A6;">et poor quality of care only 1/3 ppl who need it receive care</mark>
-- aab - lower rates of mental health servic use but inpatient mental health care is higher
+- aab -<mark style="background: #FFF3A3A6;"> lower rates of mental health servic use but inpatient mental health care is higher</mark>
 - more likely to be misdx with schizoprhrenia and less freq with mood disorders
 - aab with mental health conditions more likely to be incarcerated
 - less included in research, and more liley to have to resort to emergency care or pcp over mental health specialists